 “At the moment, if you think about what collaboration means, it’s groups of people getting together with a common goal,” says Simonsen.

 “That works well in most organisations where you’ve got the physical presence.
 What’s happening, though, is organisations are jumping borders, working on projects together that are truly spread across the world, across languages and cultures.”

 “This hyper-collaboration term is about how we’re bringing that all together in a way that allows us to work sensibly, easily and in a productive fashion.”

 “For example, I’m currently a part of a project team that is working on how we develop leadership competencies and evolve them across Polycom worldwide.”

 “My teammates are based a number of countries in Europe, the U.S., and other cities across the APAC region.
 We’re working across time zones, across multiple languages and, we’re using tools and technologies to enable the conversation effectively."

-“We’re using the technology and solutions we provide to our customers to solve problems within our own business.”
+“We’re using the technology and solutions we provide to our customers to solve problems within our own business.”2018 and beyond

 Looking for the future, Simonsen says he is most excited about where modularity becomes the norm.

 “Thinking back to the heritage of Polycom, we started life we a great audio conferencing.
 We then moved into video technology.
 Five years ago, in Australia, the majority of that technology was stand-alone, not necessarily integrated into other applications, but provided a great experience.”